TERMS AND CONDITIONS

 4.2 All charges, or other amounts described by PA do not include any taxes, levies, duties or similar governmental assessments of any nature, including, for example, value-added, sales, use or withholding taxes, assessable by any jurisdiction whatsoever (collectively, “Taxes”).
 Client is responsible for paying all Taxes associated with Client purchases hereunder.
 If PA has the legal obligation to pay or collect Taxes for which Client is responsible under this clause, PA will invoice Client and Client will pay that amount unless Client provides PA with a valid tax exemption certificate authorized by the appropriate taxing authority.
 For clarity, PA is solely responsible for taxes assessable against PA based on PA income, property and employees.

 4.3 All Perpetual software licenses fees must be paid in full prior to delivery.

-4.6 Support Fees are payable in advance.
+4.6 Support Fees and Support Packs referred to in Appendix A are payable in advance.

 4.7.1 If the Subscription, in whole or part, is cancelled in the first 12 months, 100% of all amounts which would have been payable in respect of the Subscription Fees for the period between the date cancellation takes effect and 12 months after the Subscription Commencement Date or, 3 months Fees, whichever is the greater; or